reshamas/fastai_deeplearn_part1/tools/paperspace.md

 ---

 # Optional Steps
-## skip password and updating IP address in Jupyter Notebook link
+## Skip password and updating IP address in Jupyter Notebook link

 ## Setup:  Simplifying Logging in to Paperspace
 Note:  the below commands are run on **YOUR LOCAL COMPUTER**